Macmachi/TonyGPT/README.md

 # TonyGPT

-TonyGPT, a humanoid robot with advanced linguistic capabilities, can understand and speak 20 languages with remarkable depth.
+TonyGPT, a humanoid robot with advanced linguistic capabilities, can understand 11 languages (without an API key) and speak 100 languages with remarkable depth.
 This innovative open-source project showcases the seamless integration of computer vision, natural language processing, and robotics, resulting in a highly interactive and adaptable robotic companion.
 Moreover, its modular and well-documented code allows developers to easily customize and extend the platform to suit their specific requirements.

 ## Video Presentation of TonyGPT
 (Coming soon)